1044BB/mineclone2/README.md

-# mogi

-just an automated bot

-bot to report account on the forum nairaland
+just an automated bot to report account on the forum nairaland

 > might werk